wwagner33/portuno-api-scc/README.md

 # Endpoints

 The API follows an architecture with entity, DAO (Data Access Object), and controller layers.
-Each entity corresponds to a table in the database and has dedicated endpoints for CRUD operations.
+Each entity corresponds to a table in the DATABASE and has dedicated endpoints for CRUD operations.
 Below is the table with the available endpoints for each entity:

 ### Class